milovanovic/lis/README.md

 ```
 **Note**: *[ChiselStage](https://www.chisel-lang.org/api/3.3.2/chisel3/stage/ChiselStage.html)

-To run specific `App`  and generate verilog, type in your console next command:
+To run specific `App`  and generate verilog, type in console following command:
 ```
 sbt "runMain lis.ModuleNameApp"
 ```
-By selecting specific options inside chisel3 driver or stage, user can customize exact directory where verilog code is going to be generated.
+By selecting specific options inside chisel3 Driver or Stage, user can customize exact directory where verilog code is going to be generated.

 ### Running tests
-If user wants only to check tests,  in that case,  clone this repository, switch directory and run all tests:
+For running all tests, clone this repository, switch directory and run all tests:
 ```
 git clone https://github.com/milovanovic/lis.git
 cd lis